-Purpose: The weeping woman depicts the need to be concerned about the souls of the lost and the prayers necessary to bath the lost in prayers.
+Purpose: The weeping woman depicts the need to be concerned about the souls of the lost and the prayers necessary to bathe the lost in prayers.
 It is the requirement to pray for one another and to be emotionally concerned about the needs of others.

 In this work, the weeping woman both hides and stays in sight.
 She represents those, who cry out for the lost, the poor, and the needy.
-She hears, listens to the crying voices amidst tears; she takes action through love and compassion.
+She hears, and listens to the crying voices amidst tears; she takes action through love and compassion.

 In the bottom left corner of the painting sets a pitcher filled with tears.
-Private tears, tears from loved ones, and tears from the stranger you passed on the street, because our Lord God sees and keeps every tear that falls.
+Private tears, tears from loved ones, and tears from the stranger you passed on the street because our Lord God sees and keeps every tear that falls.
 Revelations 5:8

-The weeping woman holds a candle in her hand, and beneath it the world reveals faces that seek, but know not what it is they are seeking.
+The weeping woman holds a candle in her hand, and beneath it, the world reveals faces that seek, but know not what it is they are seeking.
 They seek Light, the Lord Jesus Christ.
 The symbolic candle flames up or wanes as the ascending smoke reflects our inconsistencies in prayer and unconditional love to both the brethren and the lost.
 We judge, we fail to forgive, or to encourage and help others causing the flame to wane.
-The Weeping Woman is called and is duty bound to provide the knowledge of the Light to the world and to the saints through love.
+The Weeping Woman is called and is duty-bound to provide the knowledge of the Light to the world and to the saints through love.
 Remember, love brings forth the fruit of the Spirit.

 If you are the weeping woman, how does your flame burn?
 Does it burn high or does it wane as you walk down life’s road?